 On March 8, 2019, the Asterias Merger closed with Asterias surviving as a wholly owned subsidiary of Lineage.
-The former stockholders of Asterias (other than Lineage) received 0.71 common shares of Lineage (the "Merger Consideration") for every share of Asterias common stock they owned (the "Merger Exchange Ratio").
+The former stockholders of Asterias (other than Lineage) received 0.71 common shares of Lineage for every share of Asterias common stock they owned.
 Lineage issued 24,695,898 common shares, including 58,085 shares issued in respect of restricted stock units issued by Asterias that immediately vested in connection with the closing of the Asterias Merger.
-The fair value of such shares, based on the closing price of Lineage common shares on March 8, 2019, was \$32.4 million.
+The aggregate dollar value of such shares, based on the closing price of Lineage common shares on March 8, 2019, was \$32.4 million.
+The total purchase price was \$52.6 million.
+Lineage also assumed warrants to purchase shares of Asterias common stock.